soc/soc.me/_interfaces/base-uid.md

 ### Motivation

 - Compact
-  Uses 20 characters for 120 bits
+  Uses 20 characters for 120 bits.
 - Compatible
-  Can be used in URLs, form-fields and as HTML attributes
+  Can be used in URLs, form-fields and as HTML attributes.
+- Convenient
+  The bitstring and the encoded string sort the same.
 - Database-friendly
-  Time-prefix improves database locality and performance
+  Time-prefix improves database locality and performance.
 - Efficient
-  Makes most out of the available bits
+  Makes most out of the available bits.

 ### Structure of a BaseUid